mongodb/docs/source/includes/cluster-settings/customize-storage.rst

           AWS clusters with local :ref:`NVMe SSDs <nvme-storage>` cannot expand incrementally.
-When disk usage reaches 90%, NVMe clusters scale to the next available instance size, if any.
+When disk usage reaches 90%, NVMe clusters scale to the next available cluster tier, if any.

    * - |iops|